normandavey/AlphaFold2-IDR-complex-prediction/README.md

 </p>

 **Rb:E2F1:DP1 heterotrimer**

 *Definition:*
-A highly intertwined trimeric complex with the three IDRs serving as a single folding unit.
-The resulting structure is fairly compact, highly asymmetric and has a high regular secondary structure content.
+A *highly intertwined* trimeric complex with the three IDRs serving as a single folding unit.
+The resulting structure is fairly compact, *highly asymmetric* and has a *high regular secondary structure content*.
 Composition: 0 ordered proteins + 3 IDRs
 PDB:2aze